Research

 Visit webpage

-EPR is supporting the implementation of multicentre studies in Morocco, the Islamic Republic of Iran, and Saudi Arabia to evaluate the acceptability, feasibility, organization, implementation, monitoring, and evaluation of colorectal cancer screening in the general population setting by integrating the programme within the existing public health services to inform and guide the eventual scaling up of colorectal cancer screening to cover the entire country (https://pactr.samrc.ac.za/TrialDisplay.aspx?TrialID=5847).
+EPR supported the implementation of multicentre studies in Morocco and the Islamic Republic of Iran, to evaluate the acceptability, feasibility, organization, implementation, monitoring, and evaluation of colorectal cancer screening in the general population setting by integrating the programme within the existing public health services to inform and guide the eventual scaling up of colorectal cancer screening to cover the entire country (https://pactr.samrc.ac.za/TrialDisplay.aspx?TrialID=5847).

-- BELUNGS (Implementation of pilot lung cancer screening in Belarus)
+- Multicentre pilot programmes for lung cancer screening

 Visit webpage